mgreenberry/happy-hands/README.md

 * As a user visiting the site for the first time:
   1. I want to be able to use the website on any device I own or use
   2. I want to able to learn and easily understand what the website is about
-  3. I want to easily understand about the language and the courses provided
+  3. I want to easily understand about the courses provided
   4. I want an attractive home page introducing HAPPY HANDS
   5. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
   6. I want these navigation links to include user friendly menus which are easy to uderstand and use